A wild road to Col du Bouchet in the Massif de la Vanoise

-Col du Bouchet is a high mountain pass at 3.004m (9,855ft) above the sea level, located in the Savoie department in the Rhône-Alpes region in south-eastern France.
-It's one of the highest mountain roads of Europe.
+Col du Bouchet is a high mountain peak at 3.004m (9,855ft) above the sea level, located in the Savoie department in the Rhône-Alpes region in south-eastern France.
+It's one of the highest roads of Europe.

-The road to the pass is one of the highest mountain passes drivable in Europe.
-The road is open only in summers.
+Located in the Massif de la Vanoise range, it’s one of the highest mountain passes drivable in Europe.
 It’s brutally tough with roughly sections, on very rocky, slippery path / ski piste at occasionally impossible steepness.
 The road follows the unpaved ski-lift service roads, approaching the top of the cable car station at 3.004 metres above the sea level.
 With such a high summit altitude the road can be closed anytime due to snowfalls.
-Only 4x4.
-Impassable in winters.
-The track to the summit includes several narrow and steep sections (up to 25%).
-The climb is simply terrible, with a notorius lack of oxygen that tests the organisms and a high degree of steepness.
-Most people feel altitude sickness at around 2,500-2,800 meters.
-It's one of the highest mountain roads of the country.
+4x4 vehicles only.
+Accessibility is largely limited to the summer season.
+It is not generally snow-free until late June or even July in some years.
+The track to the summit features narrow and steep sections (up to 25%).
+It's one of the highest roads of the country.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.